mortonl/zebra-label-generator/README.md

 This is particularly useful during development to ensure your labels are formatted correctly without needing physical access to a Zebra printer.

-## Project Status

-This project is currently under active development.
-While the core functionality is being implemented, contributions and feedback are welcome.

 ## Contributing